|

 system than the author of a Web site which will be viewed on many different

 systems.
-However, most current browsers
+However, current-day browsers

 support the use of the